Brian Kelley: Career

-Florida Georgia Line (2010–present)
+Florida Georgia Line (2010–2022)

 Kelley was introduced to Tyler Hubbard at Belmont University in 2007 while they were in a campus worship group together.
 The two became great friends, and began playing guitar and writing songs together.
 The two friends began playing writers rounds throughout Nashville.
 In 2009, the duo decided they wanted to pursue music as a career so they started playing shows throughout the American South.
 In 2010, they independently recorded and digitally distributed their first EP, Anything Like Me.
 After releasing that EP, they were discovered at a county fair by Nickelback's producer, Joey Moi.
 After writing and polishing songs for two years, the duo released their second EP It'z Just What We Do in 2012.
 Major labels became interested in the duo when their debut single, "Cruise", first hit satellite radio on "The Highway" channel and began selling well on iTunes, leading to a record deal with Republic Nashville and Big Machine Label Group.

 In the fall of 2011, Kelley signed a publishing deal with Big Loud Shirt.

-The duo released their first studio album, Here's to the Good Times, on December 4, 2012 with Republic Nashville.
+The duo released their first studio album, Here's to the Good Times, on December 4, 2012, with Republic Nashville.
 This album was the sixth best selling album of 2013.
 "Cruise", the first single on the album, reached number 1 on the Country Airplay chart dated December 15, 2012.
 A remix of "Cruise" featuring Nelly later hit number 4 on the Billboard Hot 100.
 The song is also the best selling country digital song of all time, with sales of over 7 million, and it spent 24 weeks at number 1 on Hot Country songs.
 The other singles from this album include "Get Your Shine On", "Round Here", "Stay", and "This Is How We Roll".

-Florida Georgia Line announced on August 15, 2014 that their second album would be titled Anything Goes, and would be released on October 14, 2014.
+Florida Georgia Line announced on August 15, 2014, that their second album would be titled Anything Goes, and would be released on October 14, 2014.
 They released the album's first single, "Dirt", on July 8, 2014.
 Other singles from this album include "Sun Daze", "Sippin' On Fire", "Anything Goes" and "Confession".

 The duo's third album, Dig Your Roots was released on August 26, 2016.
-Singles include "H.O.L.Y.", "May We All", "God, Your Mama, And Me" and "Smooth".
+Singles include "H.O.L.Y.", "May We All", "God, Your Mama, and Me" and "Smooth".

 They released their fourth studio album, Can't Say I Ain't Country, on February 15, 2019.
 Singles include "Simple", "Talk You Out of It" and "Blessings".

 Their fifth studio album, Life Rolls On, was released on February 12, 2021.
 It was co-produced by the duo and Corey Crowder, and includes the singles "I Love My Country" and "Long Live".

+In 2022, Florida Georgia Line decided to take an indefinite hiatus from touring as well as “taking a break” from making music together as both of the musicians went on to currently focus on their solo careers.